appsuite/tcserver-spring-boot-samples/README.md

 curl localhost:8080
 ```

+There are other samples available in each folder in this repo

 Changing tc Server version
 ==========================
 As with spring-boot-starter-tomcat you may configure which version of tc Server is used with this starter.
 In your pom you simply need to to specify the properties for tcserver.version and the tcserver.runtime.version.
-By default this starter uses tc Runtime 8.0.30.C.RELEASE
+By default this starter uses tc Runtime 8.0.33.A.RELEASE.
+The following snipet shows how to use an older release.

 ```
 	<properties>